Fees, Finance & Funding

 Due to the ongoing review and negotiations currently underway, policies and criteria may change.
 Careers and Welfare will keep you informed as soon as new information is available.

-Note: Fee and funding information may be subject to change in the 20/21 academic year.
+Note: Fee and funding information may be subject to change in year.